 - Using survey results for quality improvement

-- Downloadable attachments
+- Downloadable attachments (including patient flyers)

 The survey enables patients to have a voice that health teams can hear through a direct and timely link.
 The survey provides your practice with access to real time reporting via your secure log in through any internet browser.
 This is funded by the Ministry of Health.